rub3n2000/parcelreactprojectbuilder/README.md

 # Parcel-React Project-Builder w/ express & dotnet core backend alternatives.

+**This is a hobby project made by one person and rarely updated.
+It's templates are meant as a starting point for projects,** **I don't recommend using the code as is for production environments.**
+**You are meant to build on the code, update dependencies to newer versions if you desire, exchange some packages for others that fit your needs etc.**

 A cra alternative, template builder for react apps with parcel and typescript.

 As well as options for express backend as wrapper api combo,